 Examination support material

-For project assignment: All support materials are allowed.
+For project assignment: All support material is allowed.

-For written examination: Each student may bring 1 hand-written sheet of paper.
+For written examination: Each student may bring one hand-written sheet of A4-paper.

 Language of examination